Vitamin B Complex: Water Soluble Vitamins

 Vitamins are essential for our body for growth, energy and for overall well-being.
 As our body cannot produce most of the vitamins, we must get them from our diet or supplements.
 Vitamins are avaialble from plant (vegetables and fruits) and animal food sources.

 Some people are looking for vitamins for energy and think that they can replace food, but that is incorrect.
 Also vitamins can be assimilated only with food.
+So it is recommended to take them with a meal.

 It should be noted that plant-based sources of Vitamin B12 are not good sources.
 Vitamin B12 prevents anemia and aids in the utilization of iron.